MUSSLES/sspipeline/README.md

 ## Motivation

-For a while now, sea-level rise has been gradually becoming a bigger and bigger deal.
-A lot of people often look at mean sea-levels to depict how much sea-levels are rising on average, but we wanted to look at extreme sea levels (a.k.a storm surges) over annual maxima blocks.
-This work is extremely helpful for determining how tall to build a levee.
-With our work, you can determine the return levels for your sea level dataset.
+Effective management of coastal risks demands projections of flood hazards that account for a wide variety of potential sources of uncertainty.
+Two typical approaches for estimating flood hazards include (1) direct physical process-based modeling of the storms themselves and (2) statistical modeling of the distributions and relevant characteristics of extreme sea level events.
+Recently, flexible and efficient mechanistically-motivated models for sea-level change have become widely used for characterizing uncertainty in projections of mean sea levels.
+In order to complement these models for mean sea levels, there is also a need for fast and flexible estimates of extreme sea levels, and corresponding uncertainties.
+This is the motivating factor in the focus within the SSPipeline (Storm Surge Pipeline) project, that characterizes uncertainty in estimates of extreme sea levels, using a statistical modeling approach.
+Specifically, the SSPipeline project ingests and processes raw sea-level data and fits a statistical distribution to the extreme sea levels, which in turn permits estimation of the probabilities associated with these extremes.

 ### Important Notes

 - This project is in early stages of development and there will be bugs.
 Many methods must be used with care and could be improved significantly.
 The developers take no responsibility for inappropriate application of the code or incorrect conclusions drawn as a result of their application.
 Users must take responsibility for ensuring results obtained are sensible.
 We hope that by releasing the code at this stage the community can move forward more quickly together.
 - This project is **only** tested on Python 3.6!
-It can possibly work on other Python versions, but please use at your own risk (and your computer's risk too)!
+It can possibly work on other Python versions, but use at your own risk, and please let us know about any issues.

 ## Directory Structure